ABbiodiversity/wildRtrax/README.md

 ## License

 This R package is licensed under [MIT license](https://github.com/ABbiodiversity/wildRtrax/blob/master/LICENSE)© 2020 Marcus Becker, Alex MacPhail, Elly Knight and the [Alberta Biodiversity Monitoring Institute](http://https://abmi.ca/home.html).

+## Code of Conduct

+Please note that `wildRtrax` is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.